Raja Rao

 Raja Rao (8 November 1908 – 8 July 2006) was an Indian-American writer of English-language novels and short stories, whose works are deeply rooted in metaphysics.
-The Serpent and the Rope (1960), a semi-autobiographical novel recounting a search for spiritual truth in Europe and India, established him as one of the finest Indian prose stylists and won him the Sahitya Akademi Award in 1964.
+Rao has been described as a powerful writer and a scholar well versed in the Hindu, Buddhist, and Christian philosophies.
+The Serpent and the Rope (1960), a semi-autobiographical novel recounting a search for spiritual truth in Europe and India, established him as one of the finest Indian prose stylists and won him the Sahitya Akademi Award in 1963.
 For the entire body of his work, Rao was awarded the Neustadt International Prize for Literature in 1988.
-Rao's wide-ranging body of work, spanning a number of genres, is seen as a varied and significant contribution to Indian English literature, as well as World literature as a whole.
+Rao's wide-ranging body of work, spanning a number of genres, is seen as a varied and significant contribution to Indian English literature, as well as to World literature as a whole.

-Biography

 Early life

-Raja Rao was born on 8 November 1908 in Hassan, in the princely state of Mysore (now in Karnataka in South India) into a Kannada-speaking Brahmin family and was the eldest of 9 siblings, with seven sisters and a brother named Yogeshwara Ananda.
+Raja Rao was born on 8 November 1908 in Hassan, in the princely state of Mysore (now in Karnataka in South India) into a Kannadiga Hoysala Karnataka Brahmin family and was the eldest of 9 siblings, with seven sisters and a brother named Yogeshwara Ananda.
 His father, H.V.
-Krishnaswamy, taught Kannada, the native language of Karnataka, and Mathematics at Nizam College in Hyderabad.
+Krishnaswamy, taught Kannada, the regional language of Karnataka, and mathematics at Nizam College in Hyderabad.
 His mother, Gauramma, was a homemaker who died when Raja Rao was 4 years old.

 The death of his mother when he was four left a lasting impression on the novelist – the absence of a mother and orphanhood are recurring themes in his work.
 Another influence from early life was his grandfather, with whom he lived in Hassan and Harihalli or Harohalli).

 Rao was educated at a Muslim school, the Madarsa-e-Aliya in Hyderabad.
 After matriculation in 1927, he studied for his degree at Nizam's College.
-Osmania University, where he became friend with Ahmad Ali.
+Osmania University, where he became friend with Ahmed Ali.
 He began learning French.
 After graduating from the University of Madras, having majored in English and history, he won the Asiatic Scholarship of the Government of Hydrabad in 1929, for studying abroad.

 Rao moved to the University of Montpellier in France.
 He studied French language and literature, and later at the Sorbonne in Paris, he explored the Indian influence on Irish literature.
 He married Camille Mouly, who taught French at Montpellier, in 1931.
 The marriage lasted until 1939.
 Later he depicted the breakdown of their marriage in The Serpent and the Rope.
 Rao published his first stories in French and English.
-1931–32 he contributed four articles written in Kannada for Jaya Karnataka, an influential journal.
+In 1931 to 1932, he contributed four articles written in Kannada for Jaya Karnataka, an influential journal.